 Are All Group Insurance Plans Subject to COBRA?

 Not all group plans are subject to COBRA.
 Only those plans maintained by businesses and state or local governments with more than 20 employees are.
-Group insurance plans that the United States federal government, churches and certain church organizations provide for their employees are not subject to it either.
-The Federal Government offers something similar for their employees, however.
+Group insurance plans that the United States federal government, churches, and certain church organizations provide for their employees are not subject to it either.
+The federal government offers something similar for its employees, however.

 Does COBRA Protect You and Your Family?

-If you or your family has a qualifying event, for example, you lose your job for any reason but gross misconduct, quit your job, or your employer reduces your hours, you die or you and your spouse divorce, AND you answer "yes" to any of the following questions, you are probably eligible for COBRA:
+If you or your family has a qualifying event, like losing your job for any reason but gross misconduct, quitting your job, or your employer reducing your hours, dying, or getting a divorce, and you answer "yes" to any of the following questions, you are probably eligible for COBRA:

 - Do you work for a private-sector employer or state or local government with 20 or more employees?